JONSASSE/432-2018/slides/class25/README.md

 Today's class will conclude our discussion of Cox proportional hazards regression models.
 As a reminder, Chapters 22 and 23 of the [Course Notes](https://thomaselove.github.io/432-notes/) describe the main ideas behind Cox proportional hazards regression models incorporating covariates that do not change over time.

-We'll also look at some data visualizations (before we get to the slides) and address three loose ends that have been hanging for a while, related to earlier materials in the course.
+We'll also look at some data visualizations (before we get to the slides) and address a few loose ends that have been hanging for a while, related to earlier materials in the course, specifically about the purpose of our models, restricted cubic splines, interpreting the fit of a logistic regression and variable selection for logistic regression.

 ## Announcements at the start of class